jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/README.md

 # Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB
-This Project demonstrate how Synapse Link can help us simplify Near Real Time Insights from transactional data using *Azure Synapse Analytics*
+This Project demonstrates how Synapse Link can help us simplify Near Real Time Insights from transactional data using *Azure Synapse Analytics*

 The major problem faced with moving large amount of data from OLTP databases to OLAP databases is the complex ETL pipeline that needs to be built and the delays that are encountered before being able to run queries on the OLAP databases to make busniess decision.